-Direct costs due to long COVID collectively amount

-to at least SGD ~60 million (SGD ~366 per person), largely driven by the need for ongoing medical consultations.
+Direct costs due to long COVID collectively amount to at least SGD ~60 million (SGD ~366 per person), largely driven by the need for ongoing medical consultations.
 This higher figure results from the incidence and the relative complexity and duration (90 days) of long COVID illness.
-When case complexity and duration are factored in, this could mean ~982,000 healthcare consultations are required for this cohort alone.205 Therefore, long COVID represents a substantial burden on the health system, both in terms of capacity requirement and economic costs.
+When case complexity and duration are factored in, this could mean ~982,000 healthcare consultations are required for this cohort alone.
+Therefore, long COVID represents a substantial burden on the health system, both in terms of capacity requirement and economic costs.

-Productivity losses from long COVID could amount

-to SGD ~1.25 billion p.a.
+Productivity losses from long COVID could amount to SGD ~1.25 billion p.a.
 (SGD ~7,645 per person and ~37% of all indirect costs).
 By a significant margin, the largest contributor is productivity loss arising from long COVID in the working-age population (SGD ~0.99 billion p.a. or ~79% of indirect costs from long COVID).

-To illustrate this further, an adult with long COVID could still lose the equivalent of 46 work days over a three-month period of illness, because of impairments to productivity, despite being well enough to work.206 economy, any countermeasure able to reduce the incidence and/or duration of this condition would contribute a great deal to mitigating economic costs associated with the pandemic.
+To illustrate this further, an adult with long COVID could still lose the equivalent of 46 work days over a three-month period of illness, because of impairments to productivity, despite being well enough to work.

+Given the large share (~37%) of total economic costs that long COVID imposes on the Singaporean economy, any countermeasure able to reduce the incidence and/or duration of this condition would contribute a great deal to mitigating economic costs associated with the pandemic.
 Current conservative estimates suggest that the incidence and course of long COVID are at 5% and 90 days respectively; however, the evidence is still nascent, and these impacts may yet be shown to be underestimates.